 Is diagnosis needed?

 Diagnosis with the laparoscopy may not be required in most cases.
-Your doctor may suspect endometriosis just by your symptoms, a physical exam and an ultrasound.
+Your endometriosis specialist in Melbourne may suspect endometriosis just by your symptoms, a physical exam and an ultrasound.
 If you do not intend to get pregnant immediately, you can discuss the need for an invasive procedure such as laparoscopy surgery.

 What are the consequences of not treating endometriosis?